Citation, DOI and case data

 This degree of dilatation is typically even evident on a chest x-ray, due to widening of the mediastinal contour.

-A barium swallow is conventionally undertaken which demonstrates adynamic motility in addition to a dilated oesophagus and gastro-oesophageal junction obstruction.
+A barium swallow is conventionally undertaken which demonstrates adynamic motility in addition to a dilated esophagus and gastro-esophageal junction obstruction.